Beyond Flat Unknown Labels in Open-World Object Detection: Conclusion

 \section{Conclusion}

-This work introduces TARO, a novel and semantically rich framework for OWOD.
-Moving beyond the conventional \textit{Unknown} label, TARO provides the capability to categorize novel objects into coarse classes, enabling a more informed and nuanced understanding of the open world.
+This work introduces BOUND, a novel and semantically rich framework for OWOD.
+Moving beyond the conventional \textit{Unknown} label, BOUND provides the capability to categorize novel objects into coarse classes, enabling a more informed and nuanced understanding of the open world.
 The framework is rooted in three strong, interconnected modules: (1) a sparsemax-based objectness head that enforces competition among queries and produces sparse, interpretable objectness scores, (2) a hierarchy-aware activation that enforces consistency across taxonomy levels, and (3) a hierarchy-guided relabeling that leverages non-leaf activations to provide auxiliary supervision for objectness.
-Collectively, these three modules enable TARO to deliver strong performance.
-Experiments on the OWOD and OW-DETR splits show that TARO not only improves unknown recall and significantly reduces confusion between known and unknown objects, but also uniquely provides meaningful coarse-grained categorization of unknowns.
+Collectively, these three modules enable BOUND to deliver strong performance.
+Experiments demonstrate that BOUND improves unknown recall, enables meaningful coarse-grained categorization of unknowns, and exhibits strong generalization.
 By providing richer semantic information about unknown objects, this work extends OWOD beyond a simplistic known–unknown dichotomy.